IBS and Exercise: How Should Runners Cope?

 As any spouse of a distance runner can tell you, it is common to ask, “How was your run?”

 If I answer, “It was a shitty run,” my husband knows that does not mean I ran badly, it means something else entirely.
-Yes, the pun is intentional.
+So yes, the pun is intentional.

 - Managing Exercise and Your IBS Symptoms, website ,